freeipa-pr-ci2/freeipa/doc/designs/subordinate-ids.md

   ``/etc/subuid``, users are limited to one set of subordinate ids.
 The limitation is implemented with a unique index on owner reference and can be lifted in the future.
-* subids are auto-assigned.
-Auto-assignment is currently emulated until 389-DS has been extended to support DNA with step interval.
+* subids are auto-assigned thanks to dnaInterval support from 389-DS DNA plugin.
 * subids are allocated from hard-coded range ``[2147483648..4294901767]`` (``2^31`` to ``2^32-1-65536``), which
   is the upper 2.1 billion uids of ``uid_t`` (``uint32_t``).
 The range